oslianyabel/wa_jumo_bot/README.md

-## WhatsApp Chatbot with FastAPI, Twilio, OpenAI and Odoo
+## WhatsApp Chatbot with FastAPI, WhatsApp API, OpenAI and Odoo

 - **Packages:**